 - Complete Live Scan (fingerprinting) and clearance of Megan’s Law

-Comprehensive Internships: Individuals seeking to complete their academic internships (50-200 hours) should set up an appointment with Cheli Mohamed Director of Volunteer Services at firstname.lastname@example.org or 619.692.2077 x 202 before completing the on-line volunteer application to review internship requirements and to ensure internship placement will offer the best learning opportunities.
+Comprehensive Internships: Individuals seeking to complete their academic internships (50-200 hours) should set up an appointment with Charles Enciso, Volunteer Services Manager at firstname.lastname@example.org or 619.692.2077 x 202 before completing the on-line volunteer application to review internship requirements and to ensure internship placement will offer the best learning opportunities.

-School Community Service: Those individuals seeking school credit for their class and only need between 8-12 hours of community service should set up an appointment with Cheli Mohamed Director of Volunteer Services at email@example.com or 619.692.2077 x 202 to explore opportunities that offer an opportunity to expedite completion of your school community service.
+School Community Service: Those individuals seeking school credit for their class and only need between 8-12 hours of community service should set up an appointment with Charles Enciso, Volunteer Services Manager at email@example.com or 619.692.2077 x 202 to explore opportunities that offer an opportunity to expedite completion of your school community service.

 Due to limited staffing, we are unable to accept applicants seeking to complete Court Ordered Community Service.